 - 🚕 Uber, taxi, or tuk-tuk — For getting around within towns and cities like Antigua or Lake Atitlan.

-Certainly, the most expensive option is the rental car.
-And if you are not familiar with Guatemala, it might not be the best choice.
+Certainly, the most expensive option is a rental car, although it might not be the best choice if you are not familiar with Guatemala.

-✈️ To get from the airport to Antigua takes about 45 minutes to one hour, depending on traffic.
-The easiest way to get there (that doesn’t cost too much) is to get an Uber.
+✈️ To get from the airport to Antigua, it takes about 45 minutes to one hour, depending on traffic.
+The easiest way to get there (that doesn’t cost too much) is to take an Uber or shuttle.
 This is what we did a few times!

 The Best Time of Year to Work Remotely in Guatemala